 Day two finds us traveling north from Coldfoot deeper down the Haul Road.
 We'll head to Atigun Pass and the Brooks Range, where we'll photograph one of Alaska's most majestic mountain ranges.
 It's a long day out, so we'll eat lunch in the field while we look for caribou, musk ox, and arctic fox.
 At the day's end, we'll travel back to Coldfoot for supper and another shot at the aurora borealis.

 Come day three, we're back on the Haul Road, headed deeper into the Arctic landscapes.
-We'll head back into the Brooks Range and across Alaska's North Slope.
-It's a long drive to Prudhoe Bay and the Arctic Ocean, so we'll travel all day.
-However, we'll have plenty of wildlife and landscape opportunities to photograph along the way.
+We'll explore more of the Brooks Range and in to Alaska's North Slope.
+Today is mainly a repeat of the day before but it will give us additional chances of seeing wildlife.

-While this trip is long and we've covered some miles, the adventure isn't over yet.
+While this trip is long and we've covered some miles, the adventures is just getting started.
 Today we'll take charter flights over to the Gates of the Arctic National Park and explore one of the nation's lesser-known and least-visited national parks.